rebus-org/MongolianBarbecue/README.md

 # Mongolian Barbecue

-It's just a message queue that (ab)uses MongoDB to do its thing.
+It's just a message queue that (ab)uses MongoDB to do its thing :speak_no_evil:

 ## Example